|

 On top of lowering oxidative stress and inflammation, which can lead to heart disease, turmeric also has separate protective cardiovascular properties.

-For example, a study with mice shows that curcurmin can stop the development of clogged arteries.
-This is a key risk factor for heart attacks and strokes.
+Turmeric improves our resistance artery endothelial function which impacts blood pressure and blood clotting.
+A study with mice shows that curcurmin can stop the development of clogged arteries, which is a key risk factor for heart attacks and strokes.
+And they’re also starting to use cucurmin as a complementary treatment in heart failure

 7. Turmeric Tea Can Prevent & Even Treat Cancer